Written By

 Safer Alternatives or Go Natural?

 Hair stylist Herrell said fewer people use chemical hair straighteners now and prefer to go natural.
-She stopped using the products more than 20 years ago.
+She stopped using the products over 20 years ago.

-“A lot of Black women have been going natural,” Herrell said, adding that only a small percentage of her clients opt to use chemicals on their hair.
-“Only 3 out of 30 of my clients get relaxers.”
+“A lot of Black women have been going natural,” Herrell said, adding that only a small percentage of her clients use chemicals on their hair.
+“Only three out of 30 of my clients get relaxers.”

-Maple Holistics is a personal care company that uses only plant-based ingredients for its line of health and beauty products.
-Caleb Backe, who works as a hair expert for Maple Holistics, agrees that natural hair is becoming a more popular option.
+Caleb Backe, a hair expert for Maple Holistics, a plant-based personal care company, agrees that natural hair is becoming a more popular option.

 “In recent years, there has been a growing movement toward embracing natural hair texture and reducing reliance on chemical hair straightening methods,” Backe told Consumer Notice.
 “This shift is partly driven by increased awareness of the potential risks and damage associated with chemical treatments, as well as a desire for more versatile and diverse hairstyles.”